 Here’s the finished paint sample with the second coat still drying.
 I’ve taken the tape off (better to do it before it dries so it doesn’t start taking the paper with it!) and now I’m writing the colour names and number on the bottom of each.

 All you really need for colour confidence is my curated collection of best neutrals and whites, click here to find out how you can buy your very own set.
+I’ve already done the hard work for you!

-It’s way cheaper and easier than painting them all up individually!
+I promise my large painted colour boards are way cheaper and easier than painting them all up individually!